 You Can Make a Difference

-Our current agricultural system is plagued by the inertia of the fly wheel effect.
-Because a few major crops are so dominant, our ag education system, our public and private research programs, our Extension and consultant networks, our markets, and our insurance programs are all targeted to those crops.
+Our current agricultural system has a fly wheel problem.
+Because a few major crops are so dominant and with so much inertia, our ag education system, our public and private research programs, our Extension and consultant networks, our markets, and our insurance programs are all targeted to those crops.
 Shifting even a portion of those resources and attention toward new crops is a major challenge, which is why we need your help.

 The Hazelnut Development Fund is an opportunity to support a new crop and leave the legacy of an improved agricultural system and, more importantly, a revitalized approach to agriculture.

 Our vision is for a more biologically diverse and resilient working landscape in the Upper Midwest.
 Our approach is to explore the biological diversity in our own backyard to develop new crops.
 Cranberries and blueberries are great examples of crops that originated in wild plants native to our region, but why stop there?

 The Potential of Hazelnuts

 Our focus is on American hazelnut.
 It is a shrub species native to the oak savannah transition zone between forest and prairie.
 It produces an oil-rich nut that has fed wildlife for millennia.
 We believe it can become a staple of the human diet as well.
 The nuts are delicious raw or roasted and the oil is nearly 80% oleic acid, the same heart-healthy oil as in olive oil.
 The shrubs are grown in hedgerows in agroforestry plantings that are a mix of grasses, forbs, trees, and livestock, the kind of mixed-species communities that existed before the moldboard plow and the kind of plantings that protect soil and water.

 Join Our Efforts By Contributing to the Hazelnut Development Fund